Gun safety is the most important thing when handling firearms.

 Usually range safety officers are responsible for making sure no one gets hurt, but they can't catch everything.
 So everyone is a range safety officer to call out any unsafe act.

-If you shoot steel targets, it’s important to understand that the bullet ricochet and impact splash will cut the ground pretty good, and potentially bounce back hitting the shooter.
+If you shoot steel targets, it's important to understand that the bullet ricochet and impact splash will cut the ground & near by objects pretty good, and potentially bounce back hitting the shooter.

-So distance, angle, and the quality of the steel are the major safety factors people need to consider when placing steel targets downrange.
+So... distance, deflection angle, and the quality of the steel are the major safety factors people need to consider when placing steel targets downrange.

-If there is any pitting occurs with just low-velocity handgun caliber bullets, stop using that.
-Any AR500 or AR550 grade steel is great for pistol and centerfire rifle rounds.
+AR500 or AR550 grade steel are great for pistol and centerfire rifle rounds.

 Tannerite Exploding Targets